wetheme/Oulu---Big-Cartel/README.txt

 Oulu is now an open source theme, released under the MIT license (details below).

 There is no support for this theme.

-If you would like to purchase a theme with support, theme settings, and heaps of features, please take a look at the range of Shopify themes on our website:
+If you would like to purchase a theme with support, theme settings and heaps of features, please take a look at the range of Shopify themes on our website:

 http://www.wetheme.com/shopify-themes/